 For those who are missing one or more teeth, getting dental implants is almost unbeatable.
-Dental implants look and function the same as a regular tooth, and a successful implant it has no comparison with a real tooth.

 If your jaw bone is too thin or soft to keep the implant in place in its current state, it may cause the implant surgery to fail.
 In this case, your dentist will talk to you about undergoing a bone graft procedure.

 A bone graft is a surgical procedure needed to fix the patient’s jawbone that is damaged from tooth loss, gum disease, trauma.
 This procedure may fill the void where the bone is absent and will help provide structural stability to later install dental implants.
 Bone grafting may also be used to maintain bone structure after tooth extraction.

 For these procedures, the bone has to be as close to its original dimension and position as possible for optimal results.
 Also, the jaw and other facial bones support the skin and muscles that are responsible for our outward cosmetic appearance.
 Without the support of the underlying bone, our faces can look prematurely aged.

 You might be wondering where does that bone come from.
 Well, the bone used in a bone graft can come from your body, a donor, or it can be entirely man-made.
 The two most common types of bone grafts are:

 - Allograft: uses bone from a deceased donor or a cadaver that has been cleaned and stored in a tissue bank.

 - Autograft: comes from a bone inside your body, such as your ribs, hips, pelvis, or wrist.